Stuycs-K/final-project-10-modi-pranjal-zhang-raymond/WORKLOG.md

 - Debugged rotateRight and sigma functions.
 - Figured out summation errors in the constant addition during the algorithm.

+### 6/6/24 - 6/7/24

+- Rewrote entire body of the code to use lists instead of other representations.
+- Got to correct hash length, focused on debugging rotateRight.
+- Made strides on finding the exact iteration (#23) where the program breaks.

 ## Raymond Zhang

 ### 5/22/24